fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

-Performance evaluation for classification algorithms {.title style="clear: both"}
+Performance evaluation for classification algorithms
 ----------------------------------------------------

 * * * * *